 She had landed inside an alcove just at the bend of the wall, where the path seemed to fork into another tunnel.
 Kanna could no longer see the mouth of the cave from where she sat, though as her eyes adjusted to the dark, she could see Goda glancing around the corner.
 The woman muttered one of the few vulgarities that Kanna happened to know in the Middlelander tongue.
 This made Kanna curious, so she followed suit and peeked around the wall as well.

-Instead of just one figure, this time a small gathering had accumulated at the mouth of the cave.
-The women were surrounding a small cart, forcefully maneuvering it through a patch of rocks and into the dark.
+Instead of just one figure, this time a small gathering had accumulated at the entrance of the cave.
+A group of women surrounded a small cart, forcefully maneuvering it through a patch of rocks and into the dark.
 Their pale robes made them look like ghosts in the moonlight, and the solid sound of that metallic clacking did not match their billowing presence at all.

 A hand tightened at Kanna’s collar and jerked her back behind the wall.

 As it usually happened, everyone seemed to ignore her, and instead Parama whispered, “Do you think they saw us?”

 “Can’t be certain.
 The light was already dimming, and I turned it off before the rest of them came, but the first one was facing our direction.
 She looked like the head temple assistant.”

 “Oh!
 If that was Head Temple Assistant Finn, she definitely didn’t notice us, then.
 She would have been shouting and pulling me by the ear, trust me.
 She never lets anything slide.
 Luckily, she’s pretty nearsighted, so maybe she mistook us for another group of assistants.”

 “What now?
 They can’t find out that I showed you this place.
 It’s not open to the public, and to be honest I don’t think it ever will be after what we found in it a few days ago.”

 The crunching squeak of rusted wheels echoed through the cavern again.
 Kanna could hear a rush of footsteps along with them.